kennethsinder/oct-opus/README.md

 The x-axis is measured by training step.

 You can view the Tensorboard dashboard while the model is training, or after it's done.
-Since the model is trained via re-running run.py for each epoch, each epoch has its own line in the graphs.
+Since the model is trained by executing `run.py` for each epoch, each epoch has its own line in the graphs.
 In the future, hopefully all the epochs will log to the same, continuous line.

-Tensorboard logs will be stored in`./logs/`.
-For example, if you start training a model during the morning of July 32, 2019, the logs will be stored in `./logs/31-07-2019_10:32:53/`.
-Within `./logs/31-07-2019_10:32:53/`, there will be folders containing the data for each epoch, eg. `./logs/31-07-2019_10:32:53/epoch_1`, `./logs/31-07-2019_10:32:53/epoch_2`.
+Tensorboard logs will be stored in `./logs/`. eg. `./logs/31-07-2019_10:32:53/` contains the logs for training that started on 31-07-2019 at 10:32:53.
+For every execution of `run.sh`, a new folder will be created in './logs'.

+Within `./logs/31-07-2019_10:32:53/`, there will be folders containing the data for each epoch, eg. `./logs/31-07-2019_10:32:53/epoch_1`.

 Feel free to rename, move, or delete folders; Tensorboard will update accordingly.